End long distance live transport!

 Every year millions of farm animals including calves and sheep are transported all over Europe for further fattening and slaughter.
 Many suffer from stress, exhaustion, thirst and rough handling.

 This is unacceptable!
-Join our campaign to end this vile trade.
+Join our campaign to end this vile trade in England.

 We want to see:

 - An end to long-distance transport of live animals in favour of a ‘carcass-only’ trade